-Under the picture on the Home page are 4 options – Read the Bible, Understand Bible Stories, Explore Spiritual Topics and Study Swedenborg’s Works.
+Under the picture on the Home page are 4 options – Read the Bible, Understand Bible Stories, Explore Spiritual Topics and Theology (Study Swedenborg’s Works).
+I click on Theology when I want to read a passage from Swedenborg’s Spiritual Writings.
 I click on Study Swedenborg’s Works when I want to read a passage from Swedenborg’s Spiritual Writings.
 This gives me access to all of his spiritual books like the Arcana Caelestia or Heaven and Hell.
 This is so quick compared to the previous ways I used to do it, such as looking up the physical book if I had it, or the electronic version I’ve downloaded, or starting up the New Search Program, or the Kempton Project.
 What’s great is that it’s such a time saver and you have access to all his Spiritual Writings – published and unpublished – free of charge.
 This website is a wonderful gift to the Swedenborgian internet community.

-The second tab with the Book icon is titled “Other New Christian Commentary” and it provided 2 links.
+The second tab with the Book icon is titled “Other New Christian Commentary” and it provided 2 links as illustrated below.

 I clicked on the first link having the title “Divine Human 1”.
 It brought up the Commentary window alongside the AC 4735 passage as shown in the following image.

 To my delight, it consisted of a short video on the Human Form produced by the New Christian Bible Study Staff.
 The content and imagery are excellent.
 Below the video was Julian Duckworth’s insightful commentary on the Divine Human.
 This is a major idea in Swedenborg’s Writings and Julian’s way of explaining it is very helpful.